 The Clearing system refers to the process of allocating unplaced students to UK universities and courses.

 Students can also try to get into a ‘higher ranking’ university if they have over-acheived in terms of the grades required by their ‘firm’ offer, through the UCAS adjustment process.

-Places become available once examination results have been released to students on Thursday August 17th, although the Clearing system runs from July to September.
+Places become available once examination results have been released to students on Thursday August 15th, although the Clearing system for 2018 runs from July 5th to October 23rd.

 Clearing differs from the normal UCAS application process in that you contact universities directly.

 You can use Clearing if: